SampleEnvironment/secop-site/source/implementations/frappy.rst

 Packages
 --------

-There are RPM and debian packages uilt by us.
+There are RPM and debian packages built by us.

 .. pypi once that has been resolved